 Occupational Therapy: Living Life to Its Fullest

-The practice of occupational therapy means the therapeutic use of everyday life activities (occupations) with individuals or groups for the purpose of enabling participation in roles and situations in home, school, workplace, community, and other settings.
-Occupational therapy services are provided for the purpose of promoting health and wellness to those who have or are at risk for developing an illness, injury, impairment, activity limitation or participation restriction.
+The practice of occupational therapy means the therapeutic use of everyday life activities (occupations) with individuals or groups for the purpose of enabling participation in roles and situations in home, school, workplace, community, and other life settings.
+Occupational therapy services are provided for the purpose of promoting health and wellness to those who have or are at risk for developing illness, injury, or other impairment that could compromise their ability to participate in life roles and activities.
 Occupational therapy addresses the physical, cognitive, psychosocial, sensory, and other aspects of performance in a variety of contexts to support engagement in everyday life activities that affect health, well-being, and quality of life.

-Specific occupational therapy services include administering and interpreting assessments designed to evaluate a client's physical, cognitive, psychosocial, and functional performance; identifying intervention goals with the client; teaching personal daily living skills as well as community integration skills; developing perceptual-motor skills and sensory integrative functioning; developing play skills and prevocational and leisure capacities; designing, fabricating, or applying selected orthotic, prosthetic, or assistive devices; using specifically designed activities to enhance functional performance; and evaluating and adapting occupational environments.
-Occupational therapy intervention may be provided to individuals, groups, or to society as a whole.
+Specific occupational therapy services include administering and interpreting assessments designed to evaluate a client's physical, cognitive, psychosocial, and occupational performance; identifying intervention goals with the client; teaching personal daily living skills as well as community integration skills; developing perceptual-motor skills and sensory integrative functioning; developing play skills and prevocational and leisure capacities; designing, fabricating, or applying selected orthotic, prosthetic, or assistive devices; using specifically designed activities to enhance functional performance; and evaluating and adapting occupational environments.
+These occupational therapy interventions may be provided to individuals, groups, or to society as a whole.

 Master of Science (Entry-Level)

-The objective of the professional curriculum in occupational therapy is to educate entry-level therapists competent and skilled in providing occupational therapy services to clients whose independence is at risk or limited by a variety of disabling conditions or circumstances.
-Graduates are prepared to practice independently in a wide range of service-delivery models, with emphasis placed on the development of collaborative and therapeutic relationships with clients, families, and other health and human service professionals.
-Moreover, they are prepared to generate and participate in research associated with the discipline of occupational science, as well as the practice of occupational therapy.
+The objective of the occupational therapy curriculum is to educate entry-level professionals who are competent and skilled to independently practice occupational therapy in a wide range of service-delivery models with emphasis placed on the development of collaborative and therapeutic relationships with clients, families, and other health and human service professionals.
+Moreover, they are prepared to generate and participate in research associated with the discipline of occupational science, as well as the practice of occupational therapy

 The Occupational Therapy program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) in collaboration with the American Occupational Therapy Association.
 The address and phone number are